aamarques/torqueacct/README.md

 ### Here are some examples of filename use
 --------------------------------------

     torqueacct.py -l 20170401            -> This will parse this date
     torqueacct.py -l "201704*"           -> This will parse all accounting files starting with 201704*.
     torqueacct.py -l "2017*"             -> This will parse all accounting files starting with 2017*
+    torqueacct.py -l 20170401 --csv      -> This will parse this date and output in CSV format torqueacct.py -l 20170401 -d --csv   -> This will parse this date, only for deleted jobs and output in CSV format

 Note: When you are using wildcard, you must put it between quotation marks ("")
       because unix shell expand it before to pass it to program.

 You can mixe up all parameters to extract information you need

-Attention:
+### Attention:

-The default directory is /var/spool/torque/server_priv/accounting The option '-n or --cluster' is used to parse the log file in other directory where I put log files from many clusters.
+The default directory is /var/spool/torque/server_priv/accounting

+The option '-n or --cluster' is used to parse the log file in other directory where I put log files from many clusters.

 In my case, /var/spool/torque/<CLUSTER NAME>/accounting

 Maybe you will need to change this.